Myanmar Tipping: Guidelines When and How Much to Tips

 - Limousine drivers: 10 – 15% of the fare

 Tipping in Myanmar is most common in hotels, especially luxury hotels and resorts.
 The hotel staffs who are accustomed to Westerners tend to expect to be tipped for many services.
 It is really confusing to know exactly how much you should tip in Myanmar hotels due to numerous situations.
 Here is a tipping guide at some kinds of accommodation in Myanmar.

 - Guesthouses and hostels: No tipping is expected at all but $2 – 3 per night would be highly appreciated.
 Giving small tips can be a nice way to express your gratitude to their good service.

 - Hotel housekeeping: $2 per day at a budget hotel and $3 – 5 per day at a luxury hotel.

 - Hotel porter: $1 – 2 for someone helping out with your bags or $0.5 per bag

 - Room service (without gratuity included): $2 for a set up meal in your room

 It is most common to give butler serviceman a tip

 It is frequently not expected to tip in Myanmar’s restaurants, only in some deluxe restaurants which add a 10 – 15% service charge to your bill.
-Nevertheless, if you feel satisfied with the great service, give an additional tip of 10% of the bill will be respected.
+Nevertheless, if you feel satisfied with the great service, giving an additional tip of 10% of the bill will be respected.
 Below is a specific guide to tipping in Myanmar when you dine out at high-end restaurants.

-+ Wait-staff: 10 – 15% of the pretax bill is adequate, if service is not included in the bill
++ Wait-staff: 10 – 15% of the pretax bill is adequate if service is not included in the bill

 + Takeout: No tip is necessary when you bring your own food along.
 If you receive some extra services like a waiter/ waitress delivering the food to your car, then $1 – 2 is acceptable.